-- Review online banking reports and audit reports on a daily basis.
-Verify that ACH, Wire Transfer and other transactions are valid.
+- Review online banking reports and audit reports daily.
+Verify that ACH, Wire Transfer, and other transactions are valid.
 INTRUST Bank can assist you in protecting your accounts from both ACH and check fraud with the following procedural steps.

 - Check Positive Pay: A check fraud prevention service that compares checks presented for payment against a list of checks you have issued.

 - ACH Positive Pay: This service posts only ACH debit entries that you have authorized and automatically returns any unauthorized ACH activity on your account.

 - Watch for: